sharpbrowser/SharpBrowser/README.md

 ## Customization

-- To configure the browser branding, name, URL, default search engine, default proxy, modify the `BrowserConfig` class.
+- To customize the browser branding, name, URL, default search engine, default proxy, modify the `BrowserConfig` class.

+- To customize the application icon, change `sharpbrowser.ico` inside the `Resources` folder.

 - To configure the tab style colors, modify the `BrowserTabStyle` class.